Ran-n/m3di4/media/doc/versions/2.0/index.md

     - [X] Make "info.py" a service.
 - [X] Add a root/original/ur language to the language table.
 (For example American's English ur language would be English and english would not have an ur language.)
 - [X] Made a global type and status tables instead of one for each element.
+- [X] Entertain the idea of summing up Platform and Web tables.
+- [X] Fix terminal view so that it doesnt assume that adding a single file means its a media, it can be an issue.